Qatar is due to operate a cruise ship linking its capital Doha with Oman and Kuwait, that is expected to embark on its first trip in January.

 The services will be offered for the first time to Oman and later to Kuwait, but it may be extended to Iran in case there is enough demand.

-The French-made cruise vessel is ten decks tall and has more than 270 cabins, along with a wide range of facilities, such as a flight deck for helicopters.
+The French-made cruise vessel is ten decks tall and has 270+ cabins, along with a wide range of facilities, such as a flight deck for helicopters.

 The ship's management is currently discussing how to ease the process of obtaining visas for passengers visiting Oman and Kuwait.

-Since the cruise season began on October 2, port of Doha witnessed an increase in the number of visitors abroad the 14 cruise vessels that docked in Qatar's capital.
+Since the cruise season began on October 2, Port Doha witnessed an increase in the number of visitors abroad 14 cruise vessels that docked in Qatar's capital.